TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics: Experiments

-To further showcase \rwname\ as a signal for policy improvement, we use it to compute advantage weights for advantage-weighted regression (AWR) \citep{peng2019advantage, peters2007reinforcement}.
+To further showcase \rwname\ as a signal for policy improvement, we use it to derive positive weights for an offline flow-matching behavior cloning objective.
 We start from a base policy $\pi_0$ pretrained on 200 hours of the publicly available single-arm SO-100 dataset (HuggingFace).
-For each of six real-world tasks, we collect 50 demonstrations (potentially noisy and suboptimal) and use \rwname\ to compute the value of each state-action pair.
-We convert these values to advantages by subtracting the dataset mean, then fine-tune $\pi_0$ with the AWR objective:
+For each of six real-world tasks, we collect 50 demonstrations (potentially noisy and suboptimal) and use \rwname\ to compute prefix scores for the demonstrations.
+We convert progress increments to weights using~\Cref{eq:adv}, then fine-tune $\pi_0$ with